mre/andygrunwald.github.io-1/content/post/i-cant-wash-my-clothes-without-open-source.md

 Even if I think nowadays a washing machine can afford some compute power.

 On the other hand, the used projects seem pretty old (e.g., _TropicSSL_).
-This may lead to the assumption of the usage of older hardware in newer products.
+This may lead to the assumption of the usage of older hardware/software in newer products.
 Or maybe they are just stable, it works, and the engineers love the pragmatism and boring software.

 ## Are those the only Open Source projects used?